lowsteve/DKV-Store/README.md

 ---- | -----------
-m2-client.jar | The CLI client used put, get, and delete keys and values from the storage service. m2-ecs.jar | The CLI ECS client used by administrators to configure the storage service. m2-server.jar | The servers that are launched either locally or remotely through the ECS client. perfclient.jar | A client used for running performance tests on the server.
+m2-client.jar | The CLI client used put, get, and delete keys and values from the storage service. m2-ecs.jar | The CLI ECS client used by administrators to configure the storage service. m2-server.jar | The storage servers that are launched either locally or remotely through the ECS client. perfclient.jar | A client used for running performance tests on the server.

 It should be noted that the ECS client launches servers by making an SSH call